FROM AUTHOR TO authority

 2. Or do something radically different.
 (Something truly distinctive, outstanding.
 Something with exponential, not marginal, results.)

-One more time: you should write a book
+In other words, you should write a book.

 In other words, is your book an end in itself, or is it a means to an end?